 General information for students

 The more you know about living in Finland and the exact destination of your exchange the easier it will be for you to make the transition and settle in.
-This section contains a lot of information for the Summer Term students and we strongly encourage you to read the information available before applying for the Summer Term.
-When you are accepted as a student for the Summer Term, you will receive more specific information from Xamk about starting your studies here.
+This section contains a lot of information for the Summer School students and we strongly encourage you to read the information available before applying for the Summer School.
+When you are accepted as a student for the Summer School you will receive more specific information from Xamk about starting your studies here.

 There will be many new experiences and challenges to overcome and you will find your journey to Finland to be truly educational – perhaps in ways you never imagined.
 We hope that you will be able to combine your studies with the opportunity to visit places of cultural and historic interest in Finland, and in a few of our neighboring countries.

-If you have any questions regarding the Summer Term, please don’t hesitate to contact us!
+If you have any questions regarding the Summer School, please don’t hesitate to contact us!

 Welcome to Finland – The happiest country in the world!